ali1234/vhs-teletext/README.md

 If CUDA or pyenchant are not available for your platform simply omit them from the install command.

+In order to use OpenCL you need to install pyopencl and the appropriate opencl runtime for your card.
+Then run the deconvolve command with the '-O' option.

 In order for the output to be rendered correctly you need to use a specific font and terminal: